mokiat/gocrane/README.md

 GoCrane is a tool to help run and rebuild applications running in a docker composed environment.

 This tool is heavily inspired by [go-watcher](https://github.com/canthefason/go-watcher) but makes a few improvements (verbose printing, automatic new directory watching, using cached builds).
 Normally I would prefer to contribute to the original project but I needed to troubleshoot a problem and found it easier/faster to roll out my own.

+**WARNING:** This project is still in early Alpha stage and is subject to breaking changes (e.g. flag names).

 ## User's Guide